Ways to pay

 10 Meeting Point and Drovers’ Tryst Base

-The meeting point for all walks will be the restaurant at the Crieff Visitor Centre (at the south end of Crieff on the Muthill Road) – not to be confused with the Tourist Office which is on the High Street.
+The meeting point for all walks will be the restaurant at the Crieff Visitor Centre (at the south end of Crieff on the Muthill Road).
 The Visitor Centre has a restaurant, a range of shops and an excellent Drovers’ Exhibition.

 11 Car Parking